liaoyuanhuo/json/Readme.md

 * Standard C library

 ## Usage
-First the json parser iterator needs to be initialized using the `json_begin` function which takes a utf8 string + length in bytes and returns the iterator.
+First the json parser iterator needs to be created by using the `json_begin` function which takes a utf8 string + length in bytes and returns the newly created iterator.

 ```c
 struct json_iter iter;
 iter = json_begin(json, len);
 ```
-To further parse the json file there are two functions.
+To further parse the JSON file there are two functions.
-First the `json_read` function which reads in the next token and returns the next iterator. `json_read` is useful for reading array values.
+First the `json_read` function which reads in the next token and returns the next iterator. `json_read` main purpose is reading array values and providing the base for the next function.

 ```c
 struct json_token tok;